Infinitesimal commutative unipotent group schemes with one-dimensional Lie algebra: Introduction

 \section{Introduction}

 In general, it is not easy to describe explicitly infinitesimal commutative unipotent group schemes.
-For example, already those arising as the $p$-torsion of some abelian variety (with $p$-rank zero) are not completely understood and increase in complexity as the dimension grows.
-What is known is a description in terms of Dieudonné modules (see \cite[V.\textsection1, Theorem 4.3]{DG}), which is somehow harder to manipulate.
-To have an explicit description of such group schemes, for instance in terms of their Hopf algebra, is useful in order to construct actions of these group schemes on varieties (see for example \cite[Proposition 3.17]{gouthier2023infinitesimal} or \cite[\textsection4.1]{Montgomery}).
-The main result of this work is Theorem \ref{classification}, which gives an explicit description of all infinitesimal commutative unipotent $k$-group schemes with one-dimensional Lie algebra defined over an algebraically closed field $k$ of characteristic $p>0$, answering partially to a question of Fakhruddin (see \cite[Remark 2.10]{Fakhruddin}).
-Heron, $W$ will denote the group scheme of Witt vectors over $k$, $W_n$ the $k$-group scheme of Witt vectors of length $\leq n$ and $W_n^m$ the kernel of the $m$-th iterate of the Frobenius morphism $F^m\colon W_n\rightarrow W_n$, for any $n,m\geq1$.
+For example, those that arise as the $p$-torsion of some abelian variety (with $p$-rank zero) are not fully understood and increase in complexity as the dimension grows.
+What is known is a description in terms of Dieudonné modules (see \cite[V.\textsection1, Theorem 4.3]{DG}), which is somehow more difficult to manipulate.
+Explicit descriptions of such group schemes, for instance in terms of their Hopf algebra, are useful in order to construct actions of these group schemes on varieties (see, for example, \cite[Proposition 3.17]{gouthier2023infinitesimal} or \cite[\textsection4.1]{Montgomery}).
+The main result of this work is Theorem \ref{classification}, which gives an explicit description of all infinitesimal commutative unipotent $k$-group schemes with one-dimensional Lie algebra defined over an algebraically closed field $k$ of characteristic $p>0$, answering partially a question of Fakhruddin (see \cite[Remark 2.10]{Fakhruddin}).
+In this paper $W$ will denote the group scheme of Witt vectors over $k$, $W_n$ the $k$-group scheme of Witt vectors of length $\leq n$ and $W_n^m$ the kernel of the $m$-th iterate of the Frobenius morphism $F^m\colon W_n\rightarrow W_n$, for any $n,m\geq1$.

 \begin{thm} Let $k$ be an algebraically closed field of characteristic $p>0$.
 For any $n\geq 1$, there are exactly, up to isomorphism, $n$ infinitesimal commutative unipotent $k$-group schemes of order $p^n$ and with one-dimensional Lie algebra.
 They are the group schemes of the form for some $i=1,\dots,n$. \end{thm}